Atsoamazed/terraform-aws-ecs/README.md

 ## terraform-aws-ecs
 This Terraform module deploys a service on AWS ECS (Elastic Container Service).
-The module sets up the necessary resources for a secure and efficient deployment, including the ECS service, task definition, IAM roles, and security groups.
+The module sets up the necessary resources, including the ECS service, task definition, IAM roles, and security groups.
 It supports the choice between FARGATE and EC2 launch types and optional integration with a load balancer and Route53 for service discovery.

 #### Requirements